 TC Transcontinental's activities are exposed to economic cycles and difficult market conditions as a significant portion of its printing revenues depends, directly or indirectly, on spending by advertisers.
-Global economic conditions, changes in consumers' buying habits and significant structural changes, in particular the consolidation in some industries and the adoption of digital platforms, also affect the industries of TC Transcontinental's main customers, which could have an adverse impact on the products it offers.
+Global economic conditions, changes in consumers' buying habits and significant structural changes, in particular the consolidation in some industries and the adoption of digital platforms, also affect the operations of TC Transcontinental's main customers, which could have an adverse impact on the products it offers.
 TC Transcontinental operates in many countries, and the economic risks specific to each country may have an impact on results of operations.
-In addition, the COVID-19 crisis could lead to a recession in many countries, in particular those where TC Transcontinental operates.
-A future recession could exert pressure on TC Transcontinental's investment activities, its customers as well as product demand by its customers.
-These items would have an adverse impact on TC Transcontinental's earnings.
+In addition, the COVID-19 pandemic could cause economic disruptions in many countries, in particular those where TC Transcontinental operates.
+Future economic disruptions could exert pressure on TC Transcontinental's investment activities, its customers as well as product demand by its customers.
+These items would have an adverse impact on TC Transcontinental's net earnings.